1

 color = "blue" # WRONG — shell sees three words: "color", "=", "blue"

 There must be no spaces around =.
-The shell is a command language: color = "blue" looks like running a command named color with arguments = and blue.
-You will get a “command not found” error that can be confusing at first.
+The shell interprets color = "blue" as running a command named color with arguments = and blue.

 The quoting problem

-When you write $variable, the shell replaces it with the value — then word-splits the result on spaces and runs glob expansion.
+When you write $variable, the shell replaces it with the value — then word-splits the result on any characters in $IFS (the Internal Field Separator, which defaults to space, tab, and newline).
 This causes chaos when values contain spaces:

 file="my report.txt"